Indian Edtech StartUp, T Plus One Tradeify LLP Raises USD 30,152 at The Valuation of 5 Million - www.lokmattimes.com

 Indian Edtech StartUp, T Plus One Tradeify LLP Raises USD 30,152 at The Valuation of 5 Million

-PNN New Delhi [India], January 17: T Plus One Tradeify LLP, a leading stock market education provider in India, ...
+New Delhi (India), January 18: T Plus One Tradeify LLP, a leading stock market education provider in India, has secured ...

-New Delhi [India], January 17: T Plus One Tradeify LLP, a leading stock market education provider in India, has secured $30,152 in funding at a pre-money valuation of $5 million.
-This investment marks a prominent milestone for the company, recognised as the country's only ISO-certified Startup India-approved Edtech platform.
+New Delhi (India), January 18: T Plus One Tradeify LLP, a leading stock market education provider in India, has secured $30,152 in funding at a pre-money valuation of $5 million.
+This investment marks a prominent milestone for the company, recognised as the country’s only ISO-certified Startup India-approved Edtech platform.

 T Plus One has earned its reputation as a premier stock market institute, offering the audience a range of theoretical knowledge and practical insights.
 Whether catering to beginners taking their first steps into the stock market or seasoned investors honing their strategies, T Plus One provides comprehensive courses personalised to meet the evolving needs of its learners.